senwerks/Flask-to-Ollama/README.md

 # SageBridge, a minimal flask-based web interface for Ollama.

-A flask-based web-app for running locally and talking to local LLMs you have installed in Ollama.
+A very (very) minimal flask-based web-app for running locally and talking to LLMs you have installed in Ollama.
 A more basic version of other web-interfaces designed for non-technical users (originally created for my kids).

 Automatically gets the list of models installed in Ollama and lets you send prompts to them.